laberning/openrowingmonitor/docs/rower_settings.md

 Open Rowing Monitor needs to understand normal rower behaviour, so it needs some information about the typical signals it should expect.

+### Setting gpioPriority, gpioPollingInterval, gpioTriggeredFlank, gpioMinimumPulseLength (general settings)

+When you look at the raw dump of *CurrentDT*, it should provide a nice curve.
+When this curve is erratic, it could help to increase the priority of the GPIO polling process by changing its nice-level via the *gpioPriority*.
+On a Rapberyy Pi 4, a nice-level of -1 seems to be the maximum for the normal kernel, on a PREEMPT kernel, everything to -7 seems to work.
+Going beyond these values typically leads to eratic behaviour of the timing (some kernel timing processes seem to be disrupted).

+Another option is to change the *gpioPollingInterval*, which determines how accurate the measurements are.
+Please note that increasing this will increase the CPU load, so setting it to 1us might come at a price.
+Setting this from the default value of 5us to 1us might increase precission, but it could disrupt the entire process as the CPU might get overloeded.
+So experimenting with this value is key.

+**gpioTriggeredFlank** and **gpioMinimumPulseLength** are typically used to prevent bounces in the signal: magnets passing could trigger a reed switch twice.
+The logs provide help here, as the logs indicate abnormal short and long times between impulses (via the minimumTimeBetweenImpulses and maximumTimeBetweenImpulses settings).
+Please note that during a first stroke, the **CurrentDt** values obviously are longer.

 ### Setting minimumTimeBetweenImpulses and maximumTimeBetweenImpulses

 **minimumTimeBetweenImpulses** and **maximumTimeBetweenImpulses** provide a bandwith where values are deemed credible during an active session.
-The goal here is to remove any extremely obvious errors.
-So take a look at the raw datafiles for several damper settings (if available on your rower) and make sure that normal rowing isn't hindered by these settings (i.e. all normal values should fall within minimumTimeBetweenImpulses and maximumTimeBetweenImpulses).
+The goal here is to help you detect and log any extremely obvious errors.
+So take a look at the raw datafiles for several damper settings (if available on your rower) and make sure that normal rowing isn't hindered by these settings (i.e. all normal values should fall within *minimumTimeBetweenImpulses* and *maximumTimeBetweenImpulses*).
 Here, you should rather allow too much noise, than hurt real valid signal, as Open Rowing Monitor can handle a lot of noise by itself.

 When using the raw datafiles, realise that the goal is to distinguish good normal strokes from noise.
 So at startup it is quite accepted that the flywheel starts too slow to produce valid data during the biggest part of the first drive phase.
 Also at the end of a session the flywheel should spin down out of valid ranges again.
 Please note, *maximumTimeBetweenImpulses* is also used to detect wether the flywheel is spinning down due to lack of user input.
-When a *flankLength* of measurements contains sufficient values above *maximumTimeBetweenImpulses*, the flywheel is still decelerating and the *maximumStrokeTimeBeforePause* is exceeded, the rower will pause.
+When a *flankLength* of measurements contains sufficient values above *maximumTimeBetweenImpulses*, the flywheel is still decelerating and the *maximumStrokeTimeBeforePause* is structurally exceeded, the rower will pause.
 So setting the value for *maximumTimeBetweenImpulses* too high might block this behaviour.

 ### Review smoothing